 The consulting world had one rule of thumb: after two years, you either move UP or move OUT.
 McKinsey is no exception.
 For the in-firm career path, there’s a key difference between implementation consultants and strategy consultants: implementation consultants can sometimes switch places with strategy consultants, but not vice versa.

 Implementation consultants at Associate or Coach levels can move to strategy practices if they’re qualified to continue their career within McKinsey, but strategy consultants usually can’t if they lack industry experience.
 However, if you’re already in EM roles or higher positions, you’d have to stick to your practice and climb the ladder in that practice, whether that’s Strategy or Implementation.

 It is usually advised that strategy consultants (or generalists) move out early if they don’t intend to stick to management consulting for years down the line.
 As senior generalists move to higher roles, they get higher salaries and fancier job titles because they understand the company’s structure.

 But this is irrelevant for jobs in industry or other fields.
 Hence, when moving out, senior generalists often find themselves in lower positions with significantly lower salaries, even though they’re appreciated within McKinsey and are technically very senior people.

 #5.
 Exit opportunities

 For exit opportunities, Implementation and Strategy consultants usually enjoy similar options.
 Consultants work on projects spanning all kinds of functions and industries, giving them the transferable skills suitable for many industries and roles.

-Industry prestige, experience, and strong network also means that it’s easier for consultants to directly enter many C-level roles.
+Industry prestige, experience, and a strong network also mean that it’s easier for consultants to directly enter many C-level roles.
 This is especially true for McKinsey alumni, who went on to run the biggest companies in the world.
 That said, the most common consulting exit routes are: